CorpSouth/configs-and-dotfiles/README.md

 new users better-acquainted with setting up a standalone window manager.
 As of right now I've fully portablized my workflow into the .cwmrc file, so it isn't likely to get in the way of completing a fresh linux install.

-_Recommended for a clean $HOME: add "exec cwm -c $HOME/.config/cwm/.cwmrc" to your xinitrc, moving all files to XDG_CO
+_Recommended for a clean $HOME: add "exec cwm -c $HOME/.config/cwm/.cwmrc" to your xinitrc_

 # About: My Slock-Flexipatch Build